Midburn/midburn-k8s/README.md

 You can interact with the Kubernetes environment in the following ways -

 * GitHub - commits to master branch are continuously deployed to the relevant environment.
 See .travis.yaml for the continuous deployment configuration and deployed environments.
-* [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart) - The recommended and easiest way for running management commands.
-Just setup a Google Cloud account and enable billing (you get 300$ free, you can setup billing alerts to avoid paying by mistake).
+* [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart) - Easy way for quickly running management commands.
+Setup a Google Cloud account and enable billing (you get 300$ free, you can setup billing alerts to avoid paying too much).
 You can use the cloud shell file editor to edit files, just be sure to configure it to indentation of 2 spaces (not tabs - because they interfere with the yaml files).
-* Any modern PC / OS should also work, you will just need to install some basic dependencies like Docker and Google Cloud SDK (possibly more).
-The main problem with working from local PC is the network connection, if you have a stable, fast connection and know how to install the dependencies, you might be better of running from your own PC.
+* Any modern PC / OS should also work, you will just need to install some dependencies, mostly Docker and the gcloud SDK.
 * Docker + Google Cloud service account - for automation / CI / CD.
 See the Docker Ops section below for more details.